-Canada had built the third largest navy in the world during WWII and the 100,000 sailors realized the RCN was no longer an offshoot of the Royal Navy.
+During WWII, Canada had built the third largest navy in the world, with over 400 ships and 100,000 sailors the RCN was no longer an offshoot of the Royal Navy.
 The RCN was developing its own personality and growing in a direction unique from the RN.
 New customs and traditions were being born everyday.

 There is one story of the recognition of the Maple Leaf during the Normandy Invasion.
 HMCS TRENTONIAN was off JUNO Beach when a large troopship came to anchor next to them.
 The soldiers were lining the ships rails waiting to disembark for the beachhead.
 When they spotted the green Maple Leaf on TRENTONIAN’s funnel they collectively began to cheer and call out to the corvette, The Trentonian’s returned the cheers and calls.
 When they realized the soldiers were a French Canadian Regiment the cheers turned to friendly jeers between the corvette and the soldiers in the troop ship.

 The soldiers began to disembark into the waiting landing craft and in short order, lined up and began their race into the beachhead.
 As the soldiers of the French Canadian Regiment were sped inshore, the entire crew of TRENTONIAN called out in three cheers for their Canadian brothers heading to the beaches.